-To date, nine victims have been recovered, including the most well-known, Jean McConville.
+To date, 10 victims have been recovered, including the most well-known, Jean McConville.

-The governments are still looking for nine men.
+The governments are now looking for the six remaining men.

 Joseph Lynskey was a former Cistercian monk from the Beechmount area of west Belfast.
 He went missing during the summer of 1972 and his remains have never been recovered.
 The IRA finally took responsibility for his death in 2010 with a statement from the organisation’s spokesperson.
 He said Lynskey was executed and buried in an unmarked grave.